CongLeSolutionX/The-Formula-Founders/Louis_de_Broglie/De_Broglie_Hypothesis.md

 ### 4.2.
 G.P.
 Thomson Experiment (1927)

 Independently, George Paget (G.P.)
 Thomson (son of J.J.
-Thomson, who discovered the electron as a particle) in Aberdeen, Scotland, performed experiments by passing a beam of high-energy electrons through thin metal foils (like gold, aluminum, celluloid) [4].
+Thomson, who discovered the electron as a particle) in Aberdeen, Scotland, performed experiments by passing a beam of high-energy electrons through thin metal foils (like gold, aluminum, celluloid)[^4].
 If electrons were purely particles, they would scatter randomly or pass straight through with some deflection.
 Instead, Thomson observed distinct diffraction rings on a photographic plate placed behind the foil.
 These rings were analogous to the diffraction patterns produced when X-rays pass through polycrystalline materials (Debye-Scherrer diffraction).

-The radii of these rings depended on the electron energy (and thus their de Broglie wavelength) and the spacing of atomic planes in the metal crystallites, again confirming $\lambda = h/p$ [4].
+The radii of these rings depended on the electron energy (and thus their de Broglie wavelength) and the spacing of atomic planes in the metal crystallites, again confirming $\lambda = h/p$[^4].

-De Broglie was awarded the Nobel Prize in Physics in 1929 "for his discovery of the wave nature of electrons" [9].
+De Broglie was awarded the Nobel Prize in Physics in 1929 "for his discovery of the wave nature of electrons"[^9].
 Davisson and G.P.
-Thomson shared the Nobel Prize in Physics in 1937 "for their experimental discovery of the diffraction of electrons by crystals" [10].
+Thomson shared the Nobel Prize in Physics in 1937 "for their experimental discovery of the diffraction of electrons by crystals"[^10].

 ```mermaid
 ---